 Besides using crayons to form a resist or batik pattern, try using stickers of different shapes.
 Gummed reinforcement rings work well.
 Other patterns can be made using rubber bands and masking tape.

 Place egg into an egg cup so that it is standing upright.
 Use a spray bottle to mist the top of the egg.
 Squeeze a drop of food coloring onto the top of the egg.
 Hold water bottle at a distance and mist the top again.
 Add additional colors if wanted.
-Mist or blow on the egg to create a desired effect.
+Mist or blow on the egg to create the desired effect.

-Paint a hard boiled egg with acrylic craft paint and a brush.
+Paint a hard-boiled egg with acrylic craft paint and a brush.
 After the egg is dry, sponge white paint on the egg to create a fun pattern.